NatalieLockyer/Escape/README.md

 ![image](https://github.com/NatalieLockyer/Escape/assets/137916682/a8eb42cb-b88b-4bb4-8973-872f5fd16cc8)

 The navigation has been styled with bakground colour #f3ccd5, the font-family is Amiri and font colour is #000000 which all contrast together nicely.
-The navigation clearly explains to the user the shorthand name of the company and the different sections within the website making this easy for the user to navigate round.
+The navigation clearly explains to the user the shorthand name of the company and the different sections within the website making this easy for the user to navigate the site.

 ### Main Section (Homepage)
   The main section is seperated into three parts.

 The first section contains a heading with the name of the company.
 This is clear and is in a slightly different style to the navigation bar as to stand out to the user.
-This heading is used on all four pages of the website and continues the continuity of the     site.
+This heading is used on all four pages of the website and continues the theme of the site.
 The font-style is in oblique and has a font-weight of 700.

 ![image](https://github.com/NatalieLockyer/Escape/assets/137916682/1a3dbd56-bf7e-4878-b673-9fb2adbed7d7)